The list below is in alphabetical order by town.

 ‘At Anderson’s we are committed to using local Scottish produce when it is in season, so needless to say, our menu changes each month, along with our daily specials.
 Each dish is lovingly prepared and brought together in such a way as to bring out the very best of truly great, fresh ingredients.
 Although our menu is creative, our aim is simple, to present you with food that we are confident you will enjoy, and that tastes fantastic.’

 Included as one of only 6 Scottish restaurants on Restaurant magazine’s definitive list of the UK’s Top 100 restaurants, the Three Chimneys has been awarded a coveted Gold Award by EatScotland for 2010/2011.
 Gold Awards denote the country’s very best restaurants, including several that hold Michelin stars.
 The Three Chimneys was also appraised by the AA as being at the “top-end” of 3 AA red rosettes for food for 2010/2011.
 The restaurant has held 3 red rosettes for 11 years and is described in the current AA Hotel and Restaurant Guide as an “Inspector’s Choice”.
-It is also included in the Which?
+It was also included in the Which?
 Good Food Guide for the 25th consecutive year.
-See a recipe by chef Michael Smith

 Ideally situated in the centre of Fort Augustus, The Lovat mixes contemporary comfort with traditional Victorian charm.
 The 2 rosette kitchen showcases seasonal Scottish produce, proudly served by a professional team with a friendly attitude.
 All departments have attention to detail that focuses on guests ‘loving it at the Lovat’